 If you have made a dead set decision to buy matching sets of pocket squares and ties, go ahead and buy them, but don’t limit yourself to that single possibility.

 Wear the tie with a different pocket square.
 Wear the pocket square with a different tie.
 Make the most of it and let your personal touch dictate how to combine these garments with other pieces.

 As for me, I have come to the conclusion that I won’t judge or point fingers as if someone had committed an atrocious crime when choosing to wear one of these matching sets.

 And of course, no more screaming in horror when I see one.

 But oh, how painful it’ll be for me to think of the wasted opportunities!

-GEORGE CLOONEY LOVES MY STYLE CONSULTING SERVICES.
-YOU'LL LOVE THEM TOO!
+GEORGE CLOONEY LOVES MY STYLE CONSULTING PROGRAM.
+YOU WILL TOO!